cs01/gdbgui/README.md

 [![Build Status](https://travis-ci.org/cs01/gdbgui.svg?branch=master)](https://travis-ci.org/cs01/gdbgui)

-# A browser-based frontend/gui for GDB.
+# A browser-based frontend/gui for GDB
 Add breakpoints, view stack traces, and more!
 Simply run `gdbgui` from the terminal and your browser window will open a new tab.
 Now start debuggin'!

 ![gdbgui](gdbgui.png)